Engineered Enzymes for Membrane Editing

 Individual lipids can signal from numerous places in the cell, and the same lipid can deliver different messages depending on where it is positioned.
 Yet, for many lipids, it is not well understood how the spatial context where they are generated can dictate specific signaling outcomes in the cell.
 Thus, to complement our tools for visualizing the spatial locations where endogenous lipid signaling occurs, we are developing distinct approaches for manipulating lipid signaling with spatiotemporal precision, an approach we have termed membrane editing.

-We have again focused our efforts on phosphatidic acid (PA), a potent and multifunctional phospholipid that controls many pathways in the cell, including actin cytoskeletal dynamics, membrane trafficking, and proliferation, and whose production is dysregulated in many cancers.
-We have designed an enzyme-based tool that resides within cells in an inactive form but, with a rapid and non-toxic stimulus, activates phosphatidic acid production on specific organelle membranes.
+We have begun by focusing our efforts on phosphatidic acid (PA), a potent and multifunctional phospholipid that controls many pathways in the cell, including actin cytoskeletal dynamics, membrane trafficking, and proliferation, and whose production is dysregulated in many cancers.
+We have designed enzyme-based tools that resides within cells in an inactive form but, with a rapid and non-toxic stimulus, activates phosphatidic acid production on specific organelle membranes.

 Tei R, Bagde SR, Fromme JC, Baskin JM.
 “Activity-based directed evolution of a membrane editor in mammalian cells.”
 Nat Chem (2023) 15, 1030–1039.